-- b A biodiversity management plan that includes: - Assessing the risk and materiality of the impacts on biodiversity from the land use and activities on the mining site. - Consultation with relevant local groups (i.e. indigenous communities). - Addressing impacts in accordance with the mitigation hierarchy. - Implementing measures to prevent accidental or deliberate introduction of non-native species that could have significant adverse impacts on biodiversity. - A quarry restoration plan for when the site is no longer operational. - Information on how the biodiversity outcomes is shared with stakeholders, made publicly available, periodically reviewed, and updated where necessary. - c When used as part of the product system, natural aggregates must not be additionally coloured or coated in advance of inclusion in the product system.
+- a Management plans including policies and procedures to minimise adverse effects from the following potential impacts: - noise - vibration - dust - discharges to surface water, groundwater, oceans or land. - b A biodiversity management plan that includes: - Assessing the risk and materiality of the impacts on biodiversity from the land use and activities on the mining site. - Consultation with relevant local groups (i.e. indigenous communities). - Addressing impacts in accordance with the mitigation hierarchy. - Implementing measures to prevent accidental or deliberate introduction of non-native species that could have significant adverse impacts on biodiversity. - A quarry restoration plan for when the site is no longer operational. - Information on how the biodiversity outcomes is shared with stakeholders, made publicly available, periodically reviewed, and updated where necessary.

+The New Zealand Ecolabelling Trust Pre-painted and resin-coated metal products c When used as part of the product system, natural aggregates must not be additionally coloured or coated in advance of inclusion in the product system.